COBAzBzHOCKAX/GuildHub/README.md

 ```

 ### Configuration
 Additional project configurations can be adjusted by modifying configuration files according to your development or production environment needs.
+The project also uses the django-allauth library, so you need to add Social accounts via the Admin panel ( http://127.0.0.1:8000/admin / ).

 ### Usage
 After setting up, use the web interface to create, view, and manage announcements, exchange messages, and utilize other application features.